 I have worked my share of Boxing Day sales in Australia, each more traumatic than the last, and I’ve learned a lot from each one.
 If you’re set to run your very first Boxing Day or Black Friday sale this year, here’s what you need to know:

 This sounds like hyperbole, but I promise it isn’t.
-No matter how many staff you put on the roster for the day of your big sale, it won’t feel like enough.
+No matter how many employees you put on the schedule for the day of your big sale, it won’t feel like enough.

-That means you need to be smart about how you plan out the roster with the staff you do have available for that day.
-It’s likely that your trading hours will be longer than normal, and you’ll need to take that into account when planning, which may mean splitting the day into two (i.e. an early shift and a late shift), or asking your staff to work longer hours than usual.
+That means you need to be smart about how you plan out the schedule with the employees you do have available for that day.
+It’s likely that your trading hours will be longer than normal, and you’ll need to take that into account when planning, which may mean splitting the day into two (i.e. an early shift and a late shift), or asking your employees to work longer hours than usual.

-You’ll also need to pre-schedule any breaks your staff are entitled to, so you can ensure you have enough cover on the store floor at all times – it’s not going to work so well if all of your staff take off at the same time for lunch!
+You’ll also need to pre-schedule any breaks your employees are entitled to, so you can ensure you have enough cover on the store floor at all times – it’s not going to work so well if all of your employees take off at the same time for lunch!

 Put aside your merchandising pride

 Visual merchandising was always my favourite part of working in retail.
 Creating window displays, color-blocking the store, dressing mannequins and carefully and precisely folding piles of sweaters is infinitely more fun than ringing up sales through a till.

 Looking around a store and seeing how beautiful and appealing you’ve made it look is one of the most rewarding parts of working in retail.
 But on Boxing Day or Black Friday, you need to throw that out the window.

 Customers are oblivious to how much effort goes into merchandising a store at the best of times, and no more so than on sale days.
 Your customers will be so focused on finding an amazing bargain that your carefully thought-out displays and racks will be torn apart within 10 minutes of you opening the doors.

 Prepare for this by ‘sale-proofing’ your merchandising before your sale: